Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 The structure of the humerus

-The tip of the humerus - its proximal end - has a large smooth hemispherical articular surface, which articulates with the glenoid cavity of the scapula to form the shoulder joint.
-The head is separated from the rest by a narrow interception - an anatomical neck, below which there are two bony protrusions - the large and small tubercles.
-These tubercles serve as attachment sites for muscles and are separated by an intertubercular groove.
+The apex of the humerus—its proximal end—has a large, smooth, hemispherical articular surface that articulates with the glenoid cavity of the scapula to form the shoulder joint.
+The head is separated from the rest by a narrow interception - an anatomical neck, below which there are two bony protrusions - the greater and lesser tubercles.
+These tubercles serve as sites of muscle attachment and are separated by the intertubercular groove.

 BODY OF HUMERUS

-There is a slight narrowing in the upper body of the humerus - the surgical neck is a frequent site of fractures.
-The relatively smooth surface of the diaphysis has two distinguishing features.
-Approximately in the middle of the length of the body of the humerus, closer to its upper epiphysis on the lateral (lateral) surface, there is a deltoid tuberosity, to which the deltoid muscle is attached.
-Below the tuberosity, a spiral groove of the radial nerve passes along the posterior surface of the humerus.
-In the deepening of this furrow, the radial nerve and deep arteries of the shoulder pass.
+There is a slight narrowing at the top of the body of the humerus - the surgical neck is a common site for fractures.
+The relatively smooth surface of the diaphysis has two distinctive features.
+Approximately in the middle of the length of the body of the humerus, closer to its upper epiphysis on the lateral (side) surface, there is a deltoid tuberosity, to which the deltoid muscle is attached.
+Below the tuberosity, a spiral groove of the radial nerve runs along the posterior surface of the humerus.
+In the deepening of this groove pass the radial nerve and deep arteries of the shoulder.

-The lateral edges of the diaphysis in its lower part pass into the protruding medial (internal) and lateral epicondyles.
-The articular surface is formed by two anatomical formations: the block of the humerus, which articulates with the ulna, and the head of the condyle of the humerus, which connects to the radius.
+The lateral edges of the diaphysis in its lower part pass into protruding medial (internal) and lateral epicondyles.
+The articular surface is formed by two anatomical formations: the trochlea of the humerus, which articulates with the ulna, and the head of the condyle of the humerus, which articulates with the radius.

 Humerus, posterior view